TraderPilotTraderPilot

 04

-4. Daily limits: the circuit breaker
+4. Daily limits: the account circuit breaker

 Per-trade risk control isn't enough.
 You need a day-level limit: a maximum daily loss that, when hit, ends your session.
 It's the circuit breaker that keeps a bad morning from becoming a blown account.